 The main attraction in Provincetown is Commercial Street.
 Here is where you’ll find most of the bars, restaurants and art shops.
 Visit the Squealing Pig for a laid back atmosphere and great seafood, and make sure you don’t miss climbing up the Pilgrim Monument for views over Provincetown.

 For more information on visiting Provincetown, read this article

 SUNDAY – Depart Provincetown, Arrive in Newport, RI

 Highlights of Newport Day One – Ocean Drive, Thames Street

-Transportation: If you rented a car in Boston, make the 2.5 hour drive west from Provincetown towards Newport.
-If you chose to take the ferry to Provincetown, I’d recommend to rent a car in Provincetown and make the drive down to Newport.
+Transportation: If you rented a car in Boston, make the 2.5-hour drive west from Provincetown towards Newport.
+If you chose to take the ferry to Provincetown, I’d recommend renting a car in Provincetown and make the drive down to Newport.